Born in Vancouver and raised in Nanaimo, British Columbia, Ingrid Jensen has been

 hailed as one of the most gifted trumpeters of her generation.
 After graduating from

-Berklee College of Music in 1989, she recorded three highly acclaimed CDs for
+Berklee College of Music in 1989, she went on to record three highly acclaimed CDs for

-the ENJA record label, soon becoming one of the most in-demand trumpet players in
+the ENJA record label, soon becoming one of the most in-demand trumpet players on

 the global jazz scene.

 After a teaching stint in Europe in her early twenties – as the youngest professor in the